Non-invasive brain stimulation techniques for chronic pain (Review)

-This is an updated version of the original Cochrane review published in 2010, Issue 9.
+Background: This is an updated version of the original Cochrane Review published in 2010, Issue 9, and last updated in 2014, Issue 4.
 Non-invasive brain stimulation techniques aim to induce an electrical stimulation of the brain in an attempt to reduce chronic pain by directly altering brain activity.
-They include repetitive transcranial magnetic stimulation (rTMS), cranial electrotherapy stimulation (CES), transcranial direct current stimulation (tDCS) and reduced impedance non-invasive cortical electrostimulation (RINCE).
+They include repetitive transcranial magnetic stimulation (rTMS), cranial electrotherapy stimulation (CES), transcranial direct current stimulation (tDCS), transcranial random noise stimulation (tRNS) and reduced impedance non-invasive cortical electrostimulation (RINCE).

-To evaluate the efficacy of non-invasive brain stimulation techniques in chronic pain.
+Objectives: To evaluate the efficacy of non-invasive cortical stimulation techniques in the treatment of chronic pain.

-Randomised and quasi-randomised studies of rTMS, CES, tDCS or RINCE if they employed a sham stimulation control group, recruited patients over the age of 18 with pain of three months duration or more and measured pain as a primary outcome.
+Selection criteria: Randomised and quasi-randomised studies of rTMS, CES, tDCS, RINCE and tRNS if they employed a sham stimulation control group, recruited patients over the age of 18 years with pain of three months’ duration or more, and measured pain as an outcome.
+Outcomes of interest were pain intensity measured using visual analogue scales or numerical rating scales, disability, quality of life and adverse events.

-Two authors independently extracted and verified data.
-Where possible we entered data into meta-analyses.
-We excluded studies judged as being at high risk of bias from the analysis.
-We used the GRADE system to summarise the quality of evidence for core comparisons.
+Data collection and analysis: Two review authors independently extracted and verified data.
+Where possible we entered data into meta-analyses, excluding studies judged as high risk of bias.
+We used the GRADE system to assess the quality of evidence for core comparisons, and created three ’Summary of findings’ tables.

-We included an additional 23 trials (involving 773 participants randomised) in this update, making a total of 56 trials in the review (involving 1710 participants randomised).
-This update included a total of 30 rTMS studies, 11 CES, 14 tDCS and one study of RINCE(the original review included 19 rTMS, eight CES and six tDCS studies).
-We judged only three studies as being at low risk of bias across all criteria.
+Main results: We included an additional 38 trials (involving 1225 randomised participants) in this update, making a total of 94 trials in the review (involving 2983 randomised participants).
+This update included a total of 42 rTMS studies, 11 CES, 36 tDCS, two RINCE and two tRNS.
+One study evaluated both rTMS and tDCS.
+We judged only four studies as low risk of bias across all key criteria.
+Using the GRADE criteria we judged the quality of evidence for each outcome, and for all comparisons as low or very low; in large part this was due to issues of blinding and of precision.

-Non-invasive brain stimulation appears to be frequently associated with minor and transient side effects, though there were two reported incidences of seizure related to active rTMS in the included studies.
+Adverse events: All forms of non-invasive brain stimulation and sham stimulation appear to be frequently associated with minor or transient side effects and there were two reported incidences of seizure, both related to the active rTMS intervention in the included studies.
+However many studies did not adequately report adverse events.

-pain management, electric stimulation therapy, transcranial magnetic stimulation
+review, brain, chronic pain, electric stimulation therapy, pain management, randomized controlled trials, transcranial magnetic stimulation